 This is possible because in your career, you can focus on the most effective ways to reduce emissions in the entire world, rather than restricting yourself to changes to your own habits.

-Later in our series, we’ll argue there are even bigger and more neglected problems than climate change, so you can likely do even more good for the world by focusing on those issues.
+We think there are even bigger and more neglected problems than climate change, so you can likely do even more good for the world by focusing on those issues.

 If you want to make a difference, the most important decision to get right is your choice of career, followed by where to donate and what ideas to spread, followed by volunteering and everyday consumption.